Best Online Adult-Gerontology Nurse Practitioner Programs in Texas

 Online Learning - Visit Website

-The Adult Gerontology Primary Care Nurse Practitioner MSN at the University of Texas at Arlington prepares advanced practice nurses to provide comprehensive healthcare for individuals from adolescence through end of life.
-Graduates are trained to manage acute and chronic health conditions, emphasizing health promotion and illness prevention for adults and older adults.
-The program equips students with skills to collaborate with multidisciplinary teams, use research methodologies, and deliver quality healthcare across elder services.
-Successful candidates can take national certification exams and become licensed advanced practice registered nurses in Texas.
+The online Adult Gerontology Primary Care Nurse Practitioner MSN program at The University of Texas at Arlington prepares advanced practice nurses to manage acute and chronic health conditions with an emphasis on health promotion and illness prevention.
+This graduate-level program requires no entrance exam and trains students to collaborate with multidisciplinary teams and deliver quality healthcare across elder services.
+Graduates are eligible to take national certification exams and become licensed advanced practice registered nurses in Texas.

 BSN to MSN - Adult Gerontology Acute Care Nurse Practitioner